krzysztofzuraw/blog/blog/2020-02-09-css-in-js-patterns/index.md

 ```

 At my job in [Ingrid](https://www.ingrid.com/) we have whole application written using `styled` components and in the beginning it seems
-like really nice pattern, yet if you don't rethink how you want reuse your components you will end
+like really nice pattern, yet if you don't rethink how you want to reuse your components you will end
-up having a lot a duplication.
+up having a lot a duplications.

 This is our problem right now as we need to maintain whole file next
 to component that have all CSS-in-JS definitions.
 It is easy to read but if you need to change some